BatelAhmed/Linux-Mac-Changer/README.md

 # Errors etc..

-Please let me know if you run into any errors, you can DM me on my github profile.
+Please let me know if you run into any errors, you can DM me on my github profile or create a ticket in the Issues Panel.
+Thank you
 - Mention error and what OS you are running on.